KohlbacherLab/CLAUDIO/README.md

 # Restraints3DHandler
-Validation and Visualization of distance restraints on protein structures and Docking preparation
+Python package coordinating a set of modules and software for restraints structural analysis, mapping, validation, visualization, and modeling.